DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 ### Plugin Host Component

-[PluginHost](../reference/plugin-host.md) is an auxiliary component used as a single communication point for all plugins that provides adhering to the principles listed above.
+[PluginHost](../reference/plugin-host.md) is an auxiliary component used as a single communication point for all plugins that provide adhering to the principles listed above.
 If a React component contains PluginHost in the root, it is called plugin host component.

 .embedded-demo({ "path": "core-basic/plugin-host-component", "defaultTab": "source" })